How wetlands are linked to our climate | DW | 02.02.2021

 The process of restoring destroyed wetlands is long and costly.

-After almost ten years some 600 hectares of salt marshes and parts of a natural lagoon in the east of the UK were restored in 2018.
-Over 500 years ago, people drained the area for agriculture, largely destroying the natural wetland.
+After almost 10 years, some 600 hectares (148 acres) of salt marshes and parts of a natural lagoon in the east of the UK were restored in 2018.
+More than 500 years ago, people drained the area for agriculture, largely destroying the natural wetland.
 Aside from providing a natural habitat for countless plants and animals, the wetland eases the pressure on the water conservation dams.
 The value to coastal protection alone is estimated at a billion pounds.

 "Of course, restoration will be needed in many places.
 But if we can protect what we have for now, I think we should focus on that," Narayan said.